yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01e-Advanced_CPP.md

 ```
 ***Dynamic cast*** can only work on ***pointers*** or ***references***.
 It cannot work on an ***object***.
 And they convert from one type to a related type, and typically it will be used in ***down cast***, which means it casts an object from its ***base class*** to a ***derived class***.
 In this case, from a `Dog` to a `YellowDog`.

-Another different from the static cast is the dynamic in additional to perform the type casting also perform a runtime time check.
+Another difference from the static cast is the dynamic in additional to perform the type casting also perform a runtime time check.
 It will check if the types are compatible for the casting to succeed.
 In this case, it will check if `pd` is pointing to a `YellowDog`, and not just a `Dog`.
 If the casting succeed, the `py` will become `pd`.
 If it failed, `py` will equals to `0`, which is a ***null pointer***.

 Finally, ***dynamic cast*** requires the two types to be polymorphic, which means they need to at least have one virtual method.